cryptodictionary/site/content/extracontent.md

 Gauss" their opinion and concluded «il y aura, j'espère, des gens qui trouveront leur profit à déchiffrer tout ce gâchis.»

+## HopMAC

+A member from the Keccak family missing from our first edition's inventory.
+HopMAC is to KangrarooTwelve (K12) what HMAC is to SHA-2: a MAC construction from a hash function, which does <code>HopMAC(K, M, C) = K12(K, K12(M, C))</code>, where the inner K12 call returns a 256-bit hash and the outer returns an arbitrary length hash.
+The parameter
+<code>C</code> is a "customization string", support as a second argument
+of K12.

 ## Key commitment